-In cases of hereditary hair loss, there is no underlying cause except for a transfer of genetics, so bald patches do not exhibit any irritation and don't seem to bother an affected cat at all.
+Your cat losing hair on their ears or head may simply be a result of genetics.
+In cases of hereditary hair loss, there is no underlying cause except for a transfer of genes, so bald patches do not exhibit any irritation and don't seem to bother an affected cat at all.
 There is no course of treatment to stop the loss or encourage hair to grow again once it has been lost.

 According to ProVet Health Care, some breeds of cats prone to hereditary hair loss include: